 Ho Chi Minh City, still commonly called Saigon by locals and travellers alike, is Vietnam's largest city and economic powerhouse.
 This sprawling metropolis of over 9 million people serves as the country's commercial heartbeat, and it's where you'll find the most visible reminders of the Vietnam War, alongside modern skyscrapers and traditional Vietnamese culture that are all mashed together in one incredibly intense experience.

-Most travellers spend 2-3 days in Ho Chi Minh City, which is honestly plenty to see the main attractions and get a feel for the place.
+Most travellers spend 2-3 days in Ho Chi Minh City, which is honestly plenty to see the major attractions and get a feel for the place.
 It's a major destination and a travel hub - you'll encounter plenty of other tourists here, especially around the main historical sites, and you'll meet many people that are just passing through or staying for one night.

 🇻🇳 Read more: A Full Travel Guide to Ho Chi Minh City, Vietnam